zheng0xd/JATIC-internal-docs/docs/dev-process/team-events.md

 For a refined issue, the team should have a good understanding of its technical dependencies and difficulty, its estimated time, its priority, and how it contributes to the team's objectives.
 By collaboratively bringing the team together for backlog refinement, the team is best able to develop a shared, holistic, and accurate understanding of an issue.

-To read more, see the [Backlog Refinement from Atlassian](https://www.atlassian.com/agile/scrum/backlog-refinement)
+To read more, see the [Backlog Refinement](https://www.atlassian.com/agile/scrum/backlog-refinement) from Atlassian.

 ## Sprint review (Day 14)